martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 ```

 Just like _×_ is a special case of Σ-types we have that _≡_ is a
 special case of PathP.
-In fact, x ≡ y is just short for PathP (λ _ → A) x y:
+In fact, x ≡ y is just short for
+PathP (λ _ → A) x y:

 ```agda
 reflP : {x : A} → PathP (λ _ → A) x x
 reflP = refl
 ```

-If one looks carefully the proof of prf uses ΣPathP (**TODO:** ref to
-exercise) inlined, in fact this is used all over the place when
-working cubically and simplifies many proofs which in Book HoTT
+Working directly with paths and equalities makes many proofs from Book
-requires long complicated reasoning about transport.
+HoTT very short:

 ```agda
 isContrΠ : {B : A → Type ℓ} (h : (x : A) → isContr (B x))